Hardware-based encryption: Advantages

 Implementing cryptography in hardware means that part of the processor is dedicated to the task.
 This can lead to a large increase in speed.
 In particular, modern processor architectures that support pipelining can often perform other instructions concurrently with the execution of the encryption instruction.
 Furthermore, hardware can have methods of protecting data from software.
 Consequently, even if the operating system is compromised, the data may still be secure (see Software Guard Extensions).

 Disadvantages

 If, however, the hardware implementation is compromised, major issues arise.
-Malicious software can retrieve the data from the (supposedly) secure hardware – a large class of method used is the timing attack.
+Malicious software can retrieve the data from the (supposedly) secure hardware – a large class of methods used is the timing attack.
 This is far more problematic to solve than a software bug, even within the operating system.
 Microsoft regularly deals with security issues through Windows Update.
 Similarly, regular security updates are released for Mac OS X and Linux, as well as mobile operating systems like iOS, Android, and Windows Phone.
 However, hardware is a different issue.
 Sometimes, the issue will be fixable through updates to the processor's microcode (a low level type of software).
 However, other issues may only be resolvable through replacing the hardware, or a workaround in the operating system which mitigates the performance benefit of the hardware implementation, such as in the Spectre exploit.